valheimPlus/ValheimPlus/README.md

    * Players can rotate the object selected in any direction while in the usual building mode by pressing certain hotkeys.
 The location of the object can be manipulated with the mouse:
       * ScrollWheel + LeftAlt to rotate by 1 degree on the Y-axis.
       * ScrollWheel + C to rotate by 1 degree on the X-axis.
-      * ScrollWheel + Z to rotate by 1 degree on the Z-axis.
+      * ScrollWheel + V to rotate by 1 degree on the Z-axis.
    * Use the copy rotation hotkeys to copy the current rotation or apply the same rotation to the next object that is being built.
    * Build the object by clicking.